lukawedejr-cmyk/NewsTracker/README.md

 - `pipeline/report.py`: static HTML report generation.

 ## How To View Outputs

+The files in `outputs/` committed in this repo are example outputs so they can be viewed immediately.

 - HTML report:
   - macOS: `open outputs/report.html`
   - Linux: `xdg-open outputs/report.html`